Generalized normal distribution: Parameter estimation

 Parameters can be estimated via maximum likelihood estimation or the method of moments.
 The parameter estimates do not have a closed form, so numerical calculations must be used to compute the estimates.
 Since the sample space (the set of real numbers where the density is non-zero) depends on the true value of the parameter, some standard results about the performance of parameter estimates will not automatically apply when working with this family.

 Applications

 The asymmetric generalized normal distribution can be used to model values that may be normally distributed, or that may be either right-skewed or left-skewed relative to the normal distribution.
 The skew normal distribution is another distribution that is useful for modeling deviations from normality due to skew.
 Other distributions used to model skewed data include the gamma, lognormal, and Weibull distributions, but these do not include the normal distributions as special cases.

+Kullback–Leibler divergence between two PDFs

+Kullback–Leibler divergence (KLD) is a method using for compute the divergence or similarity between two probability density functions.